 - DAX PATHLENGTH function: It returns the number of parents of a given Path item.

-Go through this blog on Power BI Desktop and learn how to install create reports on the software.
+Go through this blog on Power BI Desktop and learn how to install the software on your device and create reports.

 Creating Measures in Power BI